telerik/winforms-docs/telerik-presentation-framework/shadows.md

 On a control level the magic happens in RootRadElement, where we are subscribing to the __Paint__ event of the current control parent and call __PaintShadowCore__ method.
 When the size, location, bounds or visibility of the control are changed we need to invalidate a region in parent control where the shadow is painted.

->note Even if an item has transparent background its shadow will be painted.
+>tip Even if an item has transparent background its shadow will be painted.

 The following properties can used for enabling the shadows and controlling their appearance: